Notes on the Geography of Sudan: Darfur and Kordofan

 "Peanuts for sale."

 A local market.
-Grapefruits are a Sudanese specialty, especially if one will tolerate a pile of seeds in exchange for intense sweetness.
+Grapefruits are a Sudanese specialty, especially if customers tolerate a great many seeds in exchange for intense sweetness.

 A village near Kadugli, in the Nuba Mountains some 300 air-miles southwest of Khartoum.
 This is southern Kordofan, between the Sudd on the south, where the White Nile passes through a huge papyrus swamp, and savanna on the north.
 The volcanic plugs of the Nuba Mountains create a distinct landscape in this otherwise flat part of the world, and they provide a much-needed refuge.
 Despite the thatch, trade goods have clearly found their way to the village; so of late have slavers, reinstituting a business that the British stopped.